natir/blog/_posts/2018-04-04-long-reads-overlaper-compare.md

 | core overlaps - mhap overlaps     |       168.668     |     1.86 %              |
 |---------------------------------+-------------------+-------------------------+

-In addition, out of the 11,574,382 overlaps found by mhap, 5.73 % of these are found only by mhap1.6.
+In addition, out of the 11,574,382 overlaps found by mhap, 5.73 % of these are found only by mhap.
 For hisea, this value is 1.02 % (out of 10,106,276 overlaps).

 |-+-+-+-+-|
 | | mhap | minimap | graphmap | hisea |